AMReX-Astro/Castro/sphinx_docs/source/Verification.rst

 the timestep can increase (castro.change_max) of 1.05.
 The PPM solver with the new limiters are used.

-.. raw:: latex

-   \centering

 .. figure:: test2_3d.png
-   :alt: [fig:test2] Castro solution for the double rarefaction problem run in 3-d, along the :math:`x`, :math:`y`, and :math:`z` axes.
-A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
-The analytic solution appears as the red line.
+   :alt: double rarefaction
    :width: 5in

-   [fig:test2] Castro solution for the double rarefaction problem run in 3-d, along the :math:`x`, :math:`y`, and :math:`z` axes.
+   Castro solution for the double rarefaction problem run in 3-d, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The analytic solution appears as the red line.

 Figure \ `[fig:test2] <#fig:test2>`__ shows the Castro output, run along all 3
 coordinate axes in 3-d, compared to the analytic solution.